-- 3.1 The process for making decisions on licensed premises applications is governed by the Licensing Act 2003 and associated regulations.
-Unlike other ways in which the local authority determines applications, for example planning applications, there is a presumption in licensing law that if: - the licensing authority receives a valid application and - the application is properly advertised and - there is no objection raised by any responsible authority within the 28 day statutory consultation period and - there is no objection raised by any other person within the 28 day statutory consultation period then - on the 29th day after the valid application is received, the licence is automatically granted as applied for, that is, without any variation or condition. - 3.2 It is within this context that the council will do its utmost to facilitate those wishing to make representations to do so in the most effective way and within the 28 days consultation period.
+Unlike other ways in which the local authority determines applications, for example planning applications, there is a presumption in licensing law that if:

+- the licensing authority receives a valid application and - the application is properly advertised and - there is no relevant representation raised by any responsible authority within the 28 day statutory consultation period and - there is no relevant representation raised by any other person within the 28 day statutory consultation period then - on the 29th day after the valid application is received, the licence is automatically granted as applied for, that is, without any variation and subject only to the mandatory conditions and any conditions consistent with the operating schedule.

+3.2 It is within this context that the council will do its utmost to facilitate those wishing to make relevant representations to do so in the most effective way and within the 28 days consultation period.